nemo-omen/a11y.build/src/pages/tutorials/toggle-button/index.md

 Considerations for an accessible toggle button:

 Honestly, there aren't all that many considerations if you use a real `<button>` element.
-In order to indicate that the button is pressed properly, though, you'll wantt to forego
+In order to indicate that the button is pressed properly, though, you'll want to forego

 Resources:
 [Adrian Roselli - Under-Engineered Toggles Too](https://adrianroselli.com/2019/08/under-engineered-toggles-too.html)